sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 During extraction, an optimal design is produced using either a greedy or exact (linear programming) method as explained in the [E-graphs and Equality Saturation](#e-graphs-and-equality-saturation) section.

 To apply linear programming to the e-graph extraction problem, a set of constraints and objective function must be specified.
 A number linear-programming libraries implement algorithms to solve linear programming problems.
 The good\_lp rust crate was developed to make it easier to apply any of the [HiGHs](https://highs.dev/), [SCIP](https://scipopt.org/#scipoptsuite), [microlp](https://github.com/Specy/microlp/), and [COIN-OR Branch-and-Cut](https://github.com/coin-or/Cbc) algorithms to linear programming problems.
 With good\_lp, the application developer specifies the set of problem variables, a set of constraints, and an objective function to maximize/minimize. good\_lp will transform the problem specification into the implementation-specific data structures and method invocations to solve the problem.
 By writing our exact extractor using good\_lp, the implementation is agnostic to the solver backend and the problem variables, constraints, and objective function are easy to determine upon inspection.
-We specify the problem using the formulation of [Yang et al.](https://arxiv.org/pdf/2101.01332) (Section 5.1).
+We specify the problem using the formulation of [Yang et al.](https://arxiv.org/pdf/2101.01332).
+Formally, the problem of e-graph extraction can be represented by the following constraint programming problem:

+Let:
+- `i = 0, ..., N - 1` be the set of e-nodes in the e-graph.
+- `m = 0, ..., M - 1` be the set of e-classes in the e-graph.
+- `e_m` denote the set of e-nodes within e-class `m`: `{i | i ∈ e_m}`.
+We introduce a binary integer variable `x_i` for each e-node `i`.
+A node `i` is selected if `x_i = 1`, and not selected otherwise.
+#### Objective Function:
+Each e-node is associated with a cost `c_i`.
+The objective is to minimize the total cost of the selected nodes:
+#### Subject to:
+1. `x_i ∈ {0, 1}` for all `i`.
+2. `Σ x_i = 1` for all `i ∈ e_0` (root e-class).
+3. For all `i ∈ h_i` and `m ∈ h_i`, `x_i ≤ Σ x_j` for all `j ∈ e_m`.
+4. Acyclicity constraints: For all `i, m ∈ h_i`, `t_g(i) - t_m - c + A(1 - x_i) ≥ 0`.
+5. Bounds on Acyclicity variables: `0 ≤ t_m ≤ 1`.

 ## Results